 Here are some interesting facts and whimsies about Reverend Ross’ journey thus far…

-- Received a Bachelors Degree in Non-Western Civilization from Allegheny College and wrote a thesis on the painting and poetry of the T’ang and Sung dynasties in China, proving his hypothesis that a more accurate representation of historical events could be found in art rather than any government sanctioned history.
+- Ross received a Bachelors Degree in Non-Western Civilization from Allegheny College with a senior thesis focused on painting and poetry during the T’ang and Sung dynasties in China.

-- Created and grew a successful landscape design and build company with an acre nursery of Sonoran desert plant materials in the Coachella Valley, introducing xeroscaping to a lawn-happy culture in the 1980s.
-He created this business with his partner Jack Tremaine.
-Their clients included Bob and Dolores Hope, Frank and Barbara Sinatra, Hal and Martha Wallis, Eunice Johnson of the Johnson Publishing Family in Chicago, and Eisenhower Medical Center where they landscaped the Barbara Sinatra Children’s Center, a courtyard in the Betty Ford Center, The Uhlein Administration Building, and The Hal B Wallis Research Building.
+- Ross created and grew a successful landscape design and build company with a 3/4 acre nursery of Sonoran desert plant materials in the Coachella Valley, introducing xeroscaping to a lawn-happy culture in the 1980s.
+Created and run with his partner Jack Tremaine, their clients included Bob and Dolores Hope, Frank and Barbara Sinatra, Hal and Martha Wallis, Eunice Johnson of the Johnson Publishing Family in Chicago, and Eisenhower Medical Center where they landscaped the Barbara Sinatra Children’s Center, a courtyard in the Betty Ford Center, The Uhlein Administration Building, and The Hal B Wallis Research Building.

-- It was while working for Hal Wallis and his wife, the actress Martha Hyer, that Ross came to hold the Oscar statuette for the film, “Casablanca” at the Wallis’ home in Holmbly Hills in Los Angeles.
-(Hal Wallis produced Casablanca).
+- While working for Hal Wallis and his wife, the actress Martha Hyer, Ross got to hold the Oscar statuette for the film, “Casablanca” at the Wallis’ home in Holmbly Hills in Los Angeles.
+(Hal Wallis produced Casablanca; the Oscar was heavy!!!)

-- A gifted songwriter and performer, in October, 1987, Reverend Ross was invited to perform a trilogy of songs he wrote based on his experiences of losing a partner and friends to HIV/AIDS, along with Patty Larkin and other musicians, as part of the first public unfolding of the National AIDS Memorial Quilt on the Mall in Washington, DC.
+- A gifted songwriter and performer, Ross wrote a trilogy of songs based on his experiences of losing a partner and friends to HIV and performed it with Patty Larkin and other musicians in a concert for the first public unfolding of the National AIDS Memorial Quilt on the Mall in Washington, DC in October 1987.

-- After these experiences, Reverend Ross moved to Amsterdam for 6 months to get some perspective on his life and to experience a progressive culture dealing with human issues in productive and inclusive ways.
+- In 1988 Ross moved to Amsterdam for 6 months to get some perspective on his life and to experience a progressive culture dealing with human issues in productive and inclusive ways.

-- He returned to Northern California and studied Organic Agriculture in Bolinas in Marin County and became involved in the Sonoma County Organic Farm Movement, working alongside the Farallon Institute and other non-profits and for-profits to introduce organic produce into conventional supermarkets.
+- He returned to Northern California, studied organic agriculture in Bolinas in Marin County and became involved in the Sonoma County Organic Farm Movement, working alongside the Farallon Institute and other non-profits and for-profits to introduce organic produce into conventional supermarkets.
 During this time, he sat on a committee that organized the first Sonoma County Organically Grown Week – a series of community programs that culminated in an all-organic dinner with Alice Waters as our guest.
 This was 1991, long before organic was anywhere near the public consciousness and before Whole Foods became as ubiquitous as it is now.

-- After this, Ross moved to Italy where he lived in Rome for two years studying the Italian language and culture while working for a company making and selling English-language Italian- dance music to clubs in France, Belgium, Germany, and Portugal, eventually moving out of Rome and out to the countryside, living in a farmhouse where he planted a garden, rented a piano and wrote music and poetry for a year and a half.
+- Ross moved to Rome, Italy in 1995 studying Italian language and culture while working for a company making and selling English-language Italian- dance music to clubs in France, Belgium, Germany, and Portugal.

-- Coming back to America, he settled again in Northern California, designing gardens and hardscape for estates and properties in Santa Rosa, Petaluma, Sonoma, Mill Valley, San Rafael, and Tiburon.
+- Back in America in 1997, he settled again in Northern California where he designed gardens in Santa Rosa, Petaluma, Sonoma, Mill Valley, San Rafael, and Tiburon.

-- In 2000, he moved to Santa Barbara and designed and project-managed the transformation of seven 1930s craftsmen bungalows into a modern condominium project within the strict design requirements of the historical district in which they stand.
+- He moved to Santa Barbara in 2000 and designed and project-managed the transformation of seven 1930s craftsmen bungalows into a modern condominium project within the strict design requirements of the historical district in which they stand.
 This 6-year project involved continuous interface with governmental agencies, the California State Real Estate Board, and daily engagement overseeing contractors and tradesmen for the LLC that owned the property.